petroemil/Rx.Book/Draft.md

 #### Window and Buffer

 The `Window()` operator will take the source stream and based on the various parameterisation it will open windows over the original stream that we can subscribe to.
-It can be parameterised in a way to create windows of n elements, or windows of x seconds, or windows of x seconds with a maximum of n elements, but you can alsotake more control over the opening and closing of windows by providing other streams as "signal streams" to close the existing and open a new window or to have overlapping windows opened by some event and closed by a connecting event.
+It can be parameterised in a way to create windows of n elements, or windows of x seconds, or windows of x seconds with a maximum of n elements, but you can also take more control over the opening and closing of windows by providing other streams as "signal streams" to close the existing and open a new window or to have overlapping windows opened by some event and closed by a connecting event.
 Like opening windows by pressing A, B or C and closing them by pressing 1, 2 or 3 but A will be closed by 1, B by 2 and C by 3.

 As Window produces an `IObservable<IObservable<T>>`, you will have to have some kind of strategy to flatten this nested hierarchy of observables by using `Merge()`, `Concat()`, `Switch()` or something custom.

 The `Buffer()` operator is very similar to the `Window()` but it won't make the individual windows available as observable streams, instead it waits for them to close and returns their content as a collection, so you will get an `IObservable<IEnumerable<T>>`.
 You would probably do some kind of mathematical operation on this collection of events to summarize that window.

-As long as you are using these operators with their basic overloads and cover predictable windows over the original datasource, I think it can be very useful especially for analytical/statistical purposes.
+As long as you are using these operators with their basic overloads and cover predictable windows over the original data source, I think it can be very useful especially for analytical/statistical purposes.
 Though an important note to mention is that there is no metadata (like a reference to the opening event for example) stored with either the sub-streams in case of the `Window()` or the collections in case of the `Buffer()` that would identify that particular window.
 So if you go crazy with opening and closing overlapping windows, well, good luck figuring out which window belongs to which pair of events.

 #### Scan and Aggregate